 Vague or interpretable expressions (e. g., long enough, as usual, about) must also be avoided when the process is described.

-SOPs and WIs shall be prepared according to <SOP_WI_FormTitle> Form and shall contain:
+SOPs and WIs shall be prepared according to {{ SOP_WI_FormTitle }} Form and shall contain:

 Document approval - Approvals by the Author and all involved employees to denote that the procedure is to be carried out as defined and that it is ready to release.